-There are basically three ways to add wireless to a PC, USB adapter, internal WiFi card and built-in Wi-Fi.
+There are basically three ways to add wireless to a PC USB adapter, Ethernet WiFi adapter, and internal WiFi card.

-Here are the top three option for installing wireless to a desktop PC.
+Here are the top three options for installing wireless to a desktop PC.

-3 Way to Get a Wireless Desktop PC Setup
+Top 3 Ways to Add Wireless to a Desktop PC

-There are many available and depending on the unit bought are very low-cost items
+There are many USB adapters available, and depending on the unit bought are very low-cost items.

-Dual Band refers to an adapter that can work in both bands and is usually the best option.
+Dual-band refers to an adapter that can work in both 2.4GHz and 5GHz frequencies and is usually the best option.

-The wireless protocol used also matters since new ones can transfer data faster.
+The wireless protocol also matters since new ones can transfer data faster.

 Main WiFi Protocols